sheehui/tp/docs/DeveloperGuide.md

   * 1b1.
 DonnaFin does not display any contact.\
          Use Case ends.

-**UC04: Editing the details of a contact**
+**UC04: Viewing the details of a contact**

 **MSS**
-1. User requests to edit a contact using the right syntax.
+1. User requests to view a contact using the right syntax.
-2. DonnaFin announces that the contact has been successfully updated and displays the new details.
+2. DonnaFin displays details on the client.

 **Extensions**
 * 1a.
 The user types the command using the wrong syntax.